Physical Address

 February 21, 1988

 The 735i represented the second generation of BMW’s luxurious 7-Series.
-Powered by a straight-six petrol-fuelled engine – a V12 and later a V8 was optional – the model was considered to be among the most technologically advanced vehicles of its type, introducing electronic damper control and traction control systems to
+Powered by a straight-six petrol-fuelled engine – a V12 and later a V8 was optional – the model was considered to be among the most technologically advanced vehicles of its type, introducing electronic damper control and traction control systems to the Brand and setting standards for performance that lasted until well into the 1990s.

 February 21, 1987